Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-widget-apicast.rst

 Widget API Cast
 ===============

 The DSPLib contains a Widget API Cast solution, which provides flexibility when connecting other kernels.
-This component is able to change from the stream interface to window interface and vice-versa.
+This component can change from a stream interface to a window interface and vice versa.
 It may be configured to read two input stream interfaces and interleave data onto an output window interface.
-In addition, multiple copies of output window may be configured to allow extra flexibility when connecting to further kernels.
+In addition, multiple copies of the output window may be configured to allow extra flexibility when connecting to further kernels.

 Entry Point
 ===========

-The graph entry point is the following:
+The graph entry point is as follows:

 .. code-block::